mihaibundea1/XRayAnalyzerPython/README.md

 # XRayAnalyzerPython

 ## Description
-XRayAnalyzerPython is an advanced application designed for the automatic analysis of pulmonary X-ray images, classifying them binary into two categories: Normal or Pneumonia.
+XRayAnalyzerPython is an application designed for the automatic analysis of pulmonary X-ray images, classifying them binary into two categories: Normal or Pneumonia.
 This innovative solution uses artificial intelligence techniques to assist in the rapid and accurate diagnosis of pneumonia.

 ## Key Features
 - Uses the DenseNet121 model for image classification